Bryony Roberts + South Shore Drill Team Performance at the Federal Center, Chicago Chicago Architecture Biennial October 2-3, 2015

 Bryony Roberts + Melissa Lohman Site-specific performance Piazza del Campidoglio, Rome Supported by the American Academy in Rome June 16, 2016

 A collaboration between Bryony Roberts and dancer/choreographer Melissa Lohman, this project transforms the civic space of the Piazza del Campidoglio in Rome.
 The center of civic authority for centuries, the Piazza del Campidoglio has taken shape through multiple architectural and urban renovations.
 Responding to the patterned ground of the Piazza - designed by Michelangelo but implemented by Mussolini - the project emphasizes and redirects its orchestration of public movement.
 Five female dancers orbit the piazza with two-meter long white rods, extending the lines of the pattern into a moving architectural drawing.
 Their interactions with the lines play with the themes of systematic constraint and idiosyncrasy, positioning female bodies in roles of implementing measurement, drawing, and territorial control.

-Dancers: Chiara Casciani, Maria Elena Curzi, Silvia Franci, Lucrezia Micheli, and Chiara Pacioni Percussionist: Angela Naccari Video editing: Jamie Lansdowne Videography: Clarissa Cappellani and Raffaella Antonutti Photography by Claudia Pajewski, Antonio Convista, and Javier Galindo
+Dancers: Chiara Casciani, Maria Elena Curzi, Silvia Franci, Lucrezia Micheli, and Chiara Pacioni Percussionist: Angela Naccari Video editing: Jamie Lansdowne Video camera operators: Clarissa Cappellani and Raffaella Antonutti Photography: Claudia Pajewski, Antonio Convista, and Javier Galindo

 Corpo Estraneo Video